redconfetti/redconfetti.github.io/about/index.md

 title: About
 ---

-I am Jason Miller, a Ruby on Rails developer in the Denver, Colorado area.
+I am Jason Miller, a Ruby on Rails developer in the East Tennessee.

 Programming is a learning experience.
 You try to do something, hit a wall, trial and error, dig deep, triumph (usually) and learn new things.
 As I do this,